 This fragmentation of the old estate seemed to allow the development of a series of slightly smaller merchant’s houses in the area.
 Lee Place was one of the first of this new generation of houses and was built in the early 17th century.
 It was located just to the rear of the western side of the current Bankwell Road (named after Lords of the Manor of Lee in 13th and 14th Centuries).
 Its grounds included an area largely bounded by the current Old Road, which then formed the main road from Eltham westwards towards London but included an area to the north of it as well.
 There was a partial moat, probably originally Annersley’s, and small lake just north of the current Lee High Road, behind the petrol station and Rambles bar.
 There will be another post on this in the New Year.

-Relatively early in its history it was home to Christopher Boone, a wool merchant in London.
+From around 1670, Lee Place was home to Christopher Boone, a wool merchant in London.
 His name lives on with the estate chapel that bears his name and was a mausoleum which was built in 1683 – more that sometime in the future.
 The main entrance to the estate was adjacent to the recently refurbished Boone’s chapel.

 Other than Boone’s Chapel, the remaining sign of Lee Place is part of its boundary wall facing onto Old Road, it was the external wall for a now unused council depot, while old, it isn’t brickwork of any great beauty.

 Lee Place almost certainly not built by the Boones, the 1664 Hearth Tax listed it as being owned by George Thomson and having the most chimneys in the parish – 21.
 He seems likely to have been the brother of Maurice Thomson – who lived nearby and was heavily involved in slavery, Running Past will return to him in the future.
 Assuming it is the same family, George Thomson had been a member of the Long Parliament and was also heavily involved with slavery.